CapnAndy/irl/README.md

 	<haxelib name="irl" />

-(You can also just download this git repo and slam the `irl` folder into your project directory, it should work the same there.)
+(You can also just download this git repo and slam the `irl` folder into your project source directory, it should work the same there.)

 Once installed, just start using some functions!
 No library initialization is required.
 Example: